Tertiush/ParadoxIP150v2/README.md

 ## What to expect:
 ### Labels
 If successfully connected to your IP150 and MQTT broker, the app will optionally start off by publishing (once-off) all the detected labels (zone, partition, output, etc. names) to your broker.
 Both the reading of label names and publishing thereof can be independantly controlled through the config.ini file.
 If you do read the labels, events such as "Zone open - Zone number 3" will translate to "Zone open - Garage door" or "Low battery on zone - Zone 1" to "Low battery on zone - Alley Beam" (assuming this is named/configured as such in your alarm).

+Note: on a Spectre SP5500 these labels do not seem to read.
+To this end, I've updated to pull the zone name from the event message and will publish an MQTT topic for the zone name.

 * Zone Labels:
   * Topic: <b>Paradox/Labels/Zones</b>
   * Payload (example): <b>1:Front PIR;2:Back PIR;3:Garage Door;... </b>